-Rogue Audio Triton phono preamp almost new in Silver finish boxed
+Rogue Audio Triton phono preamp xdemo in excellent condition black finish with original box.

 First impressions: The Rogue Audio Triton phono preamp was in transit at my place before delivery to another reviewer and before handing it over, I couldn’t resist giving it a spin in my system.
 During the brief time with it initially, I was impressed by how “out of the way” it sounded.

 Another quick listen prior to letting it go to the reviewer (Lim Juan) revealed some hum from the unit which irritated me… although I got to the root of this later.
 No cause for worry.

 So how did I end up reviewing the Triton instead?
 Read on…

 Specs: The US audio electronics manufacturer describes the Triton as a “high performance low noise outboard MM/MC photo section suitable for almost any phono cartridge”.
 Just how flexible it is can be gauged by unscrewing a little latch on top and peering into the board inside, where an array of dip switches greets the user.

 The solid-state Triton accepts moving magnet and moving coil cartridges and has three stages of amplification.
 Rogue says precise RIAA equalisation is provided across the frequency range.

 Resistance loading options are wide – 20, 50, 100, 300, 1,000, 47,000, 75,000 and 100,000 Ohms, the last two being something I’ve never dialled into a photo stage previously.
 Capacitance loading of 0, 47, 150, 470 and 1000 picofarads is also provided.
 The website says custom loading options are available.

 Four gain settings are included – 40dB, 55dB, 60dB and 65dB.
 There’s a toggle switch at the back to avoid ground loops – it there’s a hum, just toggle off and all is quiet.